We’ve spent years learning the Google Ads Manager and working in it to run campaigns for businesses in every industry.

 This shows you what landing pages are performing best to give you a better idea of where to send your clickers.

 You’ll see options for search keywords, display/video keywords, search terms, and auction insights.

 The manager where your ads are shown and any exclusions.

-Campaign settings can be found here, as well as some extras if you manage other business’ Google ads accounts (like an online advertising agency does).
+Campaign settings can be found here, as well as some extras if you manage other business’ Google ads accounts (like a credible PPC advertising agency does).